Humanitarian crisis in Yemen

 A boy searches for food amongst litter on a streetside in Sanaa April 8, 2015.
 REUTERS/Mohamed al-Sayaghi

+An injured girl reacts as she is carried by a man out of a mosque which was attacked by a suicide bomber in Sanaa March 20, 2015.
+The mosques were known to be used mainly by supporters of the Shi'ite Muslim Houthi group which has seized control of...more

-Cars line up at a petrol station in Sanaa April 8, 2015.
+Cars queue at a petrol station in Sanaa April 8, 2015.
 REUTERS/Khaled Abdullah

 Red Cross staffers board a plane carrying a shipment of emergency medical aid at Sanaa airport April 11, 2015.
 REUTERS/Khaled Abdullah